reece-b4/chartsyBE/README.md

 -needed separate .env.test file as jest points to the env file by default -ensure db connection is closed after all tests ran -ensure test fails first
+-used thunder client for http requests
+-fix @ alias with module-alias/register package
+-fix seedDB to use for of loop in place of for each as for each is not async -add date checking in seed for better errors and try catch -ensure runSeed is awaited as logs were out of sync -add interfaces
+-exctract task jest test functionality from gettasks to reuse for get task